 Hingham and Worlds End Park, MA

-This is of the top places to visit near Boston, and it’s barely even outside the city.
+This is one of the top places to visit near Boston, and it’s barely even outside the city.
 The drive from Boston to Hingham is just under an hour, and Hingham is even accessible on the commuter rail, if you’re willing to take a 20-minute stroll to reach the downtown area.

 Despite its proximity, the town feels a world away from the bustle of Boston and has plenty of the cute shops that people visiting New England love to see.